Puglia Gay Travel

 Trenitalia express trains run along the national network connecting Bari, Brindisi, and Lecce (and Foggia) with Rome, Milan, Venice, Turin, Bologna, Naples, and the north (as do national bus services).
 Bari and Brindisi both have major ferry ports.
 Ferry connections include destinations in Croatia and Greece.

 Getting Around Puglia

-Hiring a car is undoubtedly the best way to get around our region.
-Train connections away from the main travel hubs of Bari, Lecce and Foggia can be erratic and cumbersome.
-Travelling by bus is possible, but requires planning and patience.
+Renting a car is undoubtedly the best way to get around our region.
+Train connections away from the main travel hubs of Bari, Lecce, and Foggia can be erratic and cumbersome.
+Traveling by bus is possible, but requires planning and patience.
 It will also limit your choice of destinations and where you can stay.

 Most of the gay and nudist beaches around Puglia are in secluded locations.
 Even the main ones will be difficult if not impossible to reach via public transport.

 For detailed information on arriving in Puglia and getting around by public transport (including links to train and bus services and timetables) see our Big Gay Podcast from Puglia Guide to Getting Here and Getting Around.
 For insider tips on driving in Puglia, check out our Driving in Puglia Guide.

 We have a very long midday “siesta” in Puglia referred to as la pausa, from around 12:30 PM/1:00 PM to 4:30 PM/5:00 PM when most places are closed.
 Restaurants will generally stop serving lunch around 2:30 PM.
 We suggest that you get there before 2 PM to be sure you’re able to get service.

 Italy doesn’t have coffee shops.
 For a coffee, you go to a “bar”.
 If you order a coffee (un caffè) you’ll be given a shorter, blacker, and stronger than usual espresso.
 Offered with some water, still or sparkling, which you should drink before your coffee.